emilyriederer/website/content/post/team-of-packages/index.md

 </div>

-Performing at a high level of abstraction is one of the features that makes open-source data tools and R packages successful.
-Stripping context out of code enable reuse and collaboration across the global; the `survival` package need not care whether one is modeling the time-to-death in a clinical trial or the time-to-attrition of a Netflix subscriber.
-As such, users and developers of open-source tools are used to leaning *out* and thinking *big*.
-Unlike open source packages, though, internal packages can drive unique value if they become more of a colleague and embrace institutional knowledge.
+In open-source, this high level of abstraction is a feature, not a bug.
+Stripping context from code enables reuse and collaboration across the globe.
+The `survival` package, for example, need not care whether one is modeling the time-to-death in a clinical trial or the time-to-attrition of a Netflix subscriber.
+In contrast, internal packages can drive additional value if they act more like a colleague and embrace institutional knowledge.

-Comparing internal and external packages on two dimensions illuminates this difference.
+Contrasting internal and external packages on two dimensions illuminates this difference.

-First and foremost, they can aim to solve a far more domain-specific and concrete set of problems than open-source packages.
-Inherently, in an institution the **problem definition** can be much more specific and less abstract.
-This means our functions can be more tailored to the contours and corner cases of our problems and our documentation can use more relevant examples,
+First, internal packages can target more domain-specific and concrete problems than open-source packages.
+Inherently, within an institution, such tools can have a **narrower problem definition** without loss of *useful* generality.
+This means our functions can be more tailored to the contours and corner cases of our problems and our documentation can use more relevant examples.

-Second, and somewhat unintuitively, these same internal packages that are narrower in their problem definition can actually span a broader **solution space**.
+Second, and perhaps less intuitively, internal packages can actually span a **broader solution space**, as measured by the number of steps in the workflow that they span.
 For example, an open source package might offer many different methods to model time-to-event but remain agnostic to where the input data came from or what the analyst does with the results.
 In contrast, an internal package might cater to answering a narrower question but apply its insight into our organization to cover more of the steps in the workflow of answering that questions -- such as pulling data, engineering features, and communicating outcomes.

 ![](featured.PNG)